Proposer contacts the DNR

 Work with DNR to identify prospective sites or target areas.
 DNR will confirm ownership records and screen prospective sites for potential hindrances.

-Obtain DNR Temporary Use Permit to investigate and sample prospective deposits in the field.
+Obtain DNR permit to investigate and sample prospective deposits in the field.
 DNR geologist observes investigation activities and collects maps and testing results for State database.